RicardoJCMarques/EasyTrace5000/README.md

 ## 🙏 Acknowledgments

-- Clipper2 WASM by Angus Johnson
+- Angus Johnson for Clipper2 and Erik Sombroek for the WASM compilation
-- Open-source PCB community
+- Open-source and Fab Lab / Makerspace community
 - Krisjanis and Marcela for oustanding contributions to naming this thing.

 ---